You Have Gas?

 Today, four Christiansburg residents were treated for carbon monoxide exposure when one of them left a car running in the garage, and gas seeped into adjacent townhomes – read more here and here.

 Natural gas is a popular form of heat in many areas of the New River Valley, including my own home.
 In my opinion, it’s a superior form of heat.
-One of the off-gases created from burning natural gas is carbon monoxide, which at low levels can make you sick and at high levels, kill you.
+One of the off-gases created from burning natural gas is carbon monoxide, which at low levels can make you sick and at high levels, kill you, make sure to visit MyBiosource Learning Center to read the different articles about sicknesses that gases can cause to you.
 Installing a carbon monoxide detector is a good way to protect your home, but shouldn’t be used as a substitute for properly maintaining your gas furnace.
 A detector is cheap – if your home doesn’t have one, put one in!

 These guys today in Christiansburg were lucky – according the the EPA, hundreds of people die every year from carbon monoxide poisoning, yet it’s a really simple thing to avoid.
 Here’s a list of Do’s and Dont’s from the EPA’s website on carbon monoxide poisoning: